grahamgilbert/crypt/README.md

 ### RotateUsedKey

 Crypt2 can rotate the recovery key, if the key is used to unlock the disk.
 There is a small caveat that this feature only works if the key is still present on the disk.
 This is set to `TRUE` by default.
-NOTE: Future plan is to add this to the authorized plug-in so a key is not needed on disk.

 ``` bash
 $ sudo defaults write /Library/Preferences/com.grahamgilbert.crypt RotateUsedKey -bool FALSE